Haubby/terminal_xcad/README.md

 $ENV:STARSHIP_DISTRO = "󰖳 "
 ```

-* Even after all the configurations you've done, if you are not able to see the icons on vscode, then you do need to configure vs code as mentioned here [^3]
+* Even after all the configurations you've done, if you are not able to see the icons on vscode, then you do need to configure VS-Code as mentioned here [^3]

 Thanks